ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Configuration-introduction.md

 ## Introduction

-Configuration of CSE parameters is done through a configuration file.
+Configuration of CSE parameters is primarily done through a configuration file.
 This file contains all configurable and customizable settings for the CSE.
 Configurations are mostly optional, and settings in this file overwrite the CSE's default values.

 The configuration file follows the Windows INI file format with sections, setting and values.
 A configuration file may include comments, prefixed with the characters `#` or `;` .